How do I set up my Windows system so I can properly play back video with the 64-bit version of Live?

 In practice, some decoders are more suitable than others.
 Live is tested with the following two solutions that you can install on your machine to enable proper video support with the 64-bit version of Live.

-Free solution with good performance and a wide range of supported codecs and file formats:
+A free solution, with good performance and a wide range of supported codecs and file formats (please install both components):

 - Demuxer: Haali Media Splitter (also known as MatroskaSplitter, download directly)